demigecko/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+The most of time I spend is to find the roubust lane detetion by cv2 and

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Here is the point I can imporve.

+1. to save the `objpoints` and  `imgpoints` by pickel, and recall them when I need.
+It would save some processing time.
+2. to write the pipeplie in `class`, I think this is the technique I should develop sooner or later
+3. I recoreded some videos by HERO, I would like to try the roubustness of my